-The Upcoming 4th of July Means that Amazon’s Prime Days Will Soon Be Here too!
+The Upcoming 4th of July Means that Amazon’s Prime Days Will Soon Be Here!

-What better way is there to celebrate our country’s most patriotic holiday than by saving a bundle in a family shopping spree on Amazon.
-Oh…and by upgrading your family’s Prime account to use 2 Factor Authentication.
+What better way is there to celebrate our country’s most patriotic holiday than by saving a bundle during a family shopping spree on Amazon?

 2 Factor Authentication Protects Everyone…it’s Kind of the American Way

 In this day and age using 2 Factor Authentication is almost a must for keeping important accounts and data secure.
 Seriously, if your family’s like mine…what could be more important than your Amazon Prime account?

 If you do have Amazon Prime, its more than likely that you share all your amazing Prime account benefits with your immediate family members…meaning your spouse and your kids.
 With all of Amazon’s cool new IoT technology like Amazon Echo, Echo Dot, Echo Tap, Echo Show and the soon to launch Echo Look…keeping your Amazon account secure was never more important than it is today.

 Keep in mind too that Amazon now partners with other retailers.
 This allows customers to buy from infrequently visited sites using their Amazon account.
 With your credit card tied to all those things…it just makes good sense to begin employing 2Fa (aka 2 Factor Authentication.)